 Light Box’s Happiness Project is bringing Signposting Service and Happiness Workshops to Bristol.
 The workshops advocate intentional actions (see here for a list of our different workshops) and a step-by-step approach to investment in wellbeing.
 These actions have been found to make a significant and positive difference to levels of wellbeing.

 The three facilitators of the Happiness Project are not psychologists, psychotherapists or councellors, they are artists with a keen interest in enhancing positive mental health and improving communities.
-The facilitators have had 4 years experience in leading this work.
+Two of the facilitators have had 5 years experience in leading this work.
 The science-based approach which The Happiness Project takes is made possible by the consultation of Bristol based Positive Psychologist Miriam Akhtar.

 The Light Box vision